Workday will change the way we access and report student and other academic data.

 While many of us don’t consider “data” and “reporting” part of our work and personal lives, reporting is all around us every day.

-Workday Student will store much of the data we will need to perform tasks that support student and academic operations, and offer multiple ways to view and access that data, including pre-configured reports.
-The Sunrise team is reviewing Workday’s native reports to evaluate how they meet our needs and, when needed, adjusting these pre-configured reports or building completely new ones.
+The Sunrise team is reviewing Workday’s pre-configured reports to evaluate how they meet our needs for academic and student data, and, when needed, adjusting these existing reports or building completely new ones.

-Once live, Workday will be the system of record for all active student data and the primary source for reporting on student and academic data.
+Once live, Workday will be the system of record for all active student data and the primary source for reporting on academic and student data.
 Historical student data will be available in Workday, but reporting on this population will be limited.